-Cash flows from financing activities: The cash flows provided by financing activities for the year ended December 26, 2009 are primarily due to \$3.6 million received in fiscal 2009 for purchases under our 2002 Employee Stock Purchase Plan, or ESPP and net proceeds of \$3.5 million from the exercise of stock options.
-Cash flows from financing activities also included proceeds of \$3.5 million from the sale of certain receivables, which was accounted for as a secured borrowing (See Note 3 of Notes to Consolidated Financial Statements).
+Net cash provided by financing activities for the year ended December 26, 2009 was primarily due to the \$3.6 million received in fiscal 2009 for purchases under our 2002 Employee Stock Purchase Plan and the net proceeds of \$3.5 million from the exercise of stock options.
+Cash flows from financing activities of fiscal 2009 also included proceeds of \$3.5 million from the sale of the Spansion bankruptcy claim, which was accounted for as a secured borrowing.

-Our cash, cash equivalents and marketable securities declined in fiscal 2009.
-Given the uncertainty in the global economy and the downturn in the semiconductor industry coupled with the decrease in demand for our products, we are focusing on improving our operating efficiency to achieve break even operating cash flow.
+Our cash, cash equivalents and marketable securities declined in fiscal 2010.
+We continue to focus on improving our operating efficiency to achieve break even operating cash flow.
 Our actions have included operational expense reduction initiatives, re-timing or eliminating certain capital spending and research and development projects and re-negotiating longer payment terms with our vendors.
 We believe that we will be able to satisfy our cash requirements for the next twelve months with the liquidity provided by our existing cash, cash equivalents and marketable securities.
-We are also considering establishing manufacturing and technology partnerships, or to seek short and long-term debt obligations, or to obtain new financing facilities which may not be available on terms favorable to us or at all.
+To the extent necessary, we may also consider establishing manufacturing and technology partnerships, or to seek short and long-term debt obligations, or to obtain new financing facilities which may not be available on terms favorable to us or at all.
 Our future capital requirements may vary materially from those now planned.
-However, if we are unsuccessful in improving our operating efficiency, reducing our cash outlays or increasing our available cash through financing, our cash, cash equivalents and marketable securities will further decline in fiscal 2010.
+However, if we are unsuccessful in improving our operating efficiency, executing our cost reduction plan, reducing our cash outlays or increasing our available cash through financing, our cash, cash equivalents and marketable securities will further decline in fiscal 2011.